Ability to filter issue subtasks in issue form

 - Any exact value (as entered).

 - Empty/not empty (i.e. only subtasks or only top level parent tasks).

 - The management in my company where I established the Redmine is multi-level.

 - Higher level manager enters the overall task on the project, containing the list of feature requirements.

 - Lower level manager makes a specification and plans the works by creating a lot of sub-tasks for the above entered parent task.

 - The higher level manager needs the custom view of tasks on the project where only the top-level tasks are visible.

-#16 Updated by Mikhail Sviridov almost 4 years ago
+#16 Updated by Mikhail Sviridov about 4 years ago

 May be it will be better to fold/unfold tasks to allow user to expand only interesting tasks to access it's subtasks?
 If someone wants to see all the tasks and it's subtasks visible in the issue list it can be done by setting a tick "Expand all".
 It can be the setting for each project or for each user or global.Another way is to switch between list and hierarhical views of issues.

 So the same operations will be different for these views: